 - Replace the overused stories with new ones that are also believable, that reflect your core values, and that will help you get to where you want to be five and ten years from now.

 I recently experienced flying in an airplane through a thick fog before the plane broke up through the surface and into the brilliant light.
 It was spectacular to realize the sun was always there, making things as clear as day, even though all the little people on the ground couldn’t see it.
 In that moment below me, someone might have even been stranded by the roadside.

 Sisters, just like that sun, clarity is always there for you, tucked inside that amazing universe of yours.
 It’s just waiting for you to ask the right questions so you can let go of what no longer serves you in order to step into the light of a new day.

 This is the incredibly important work we do in Flying Free and Flying Higher.
-If you are ready for this kind of work, you can learn more and fill out an application to join us HERE.
+If you are ready for this kind of work, you can learn more HERE.
 We’d love to have you join our growing community of survivors who are breaking through the fog of confusion in order to fly free.